publications

 -

-Deriving Machine Attention from Human RationalesYujia Bao, Shiyu Chang, Mo Yu, and Regina BarzilayIn Empirical Methods in Natural Language Processing 2018
+Deriving Machine Attention from Human RationalesYujia Bao, Shiyu Chang, Mo Yu, and Regina BarzilayIn EMNLP 2018

 Attention-based models are successful when trained on large amounts of data.
 In this paper, we demonstrate that even in the low-resource scenario, attention can be learned effectively.
 To this end, we start with discrete human-annotated rationales and map them into continuous attention.
 Our central hypothesis is that this mapping is general across domains, and thus can be transferred from resource-rich domains to low-resource ones.
 Our model jointly learns a domain-invariant representation and induces the desired mapping between rationales and attention.
 Our empirical results validate this hypothesis and show that our approach delivers significant gains over state-of-the-art baselines, yielding over 15% average error reduction on benchmark datasets.